SC-Turner/MHC_epitope_Prediction_Final/README.md

 4. Output .Rdata and .png results will export to /Outputfiles Directory

 *Example input files used for the current project have been included in /Inputfiles

+## References
+1. Kim, Y., Sidney, J., Pinilla, C. et al. Derivation of an amino acid similarity matrix for peptide:MHC binding and its application as a Bayesian prior.
+BMC Bioinformatics 10, 394 (2009). https://doi.org/10.1186/1471-2105-10-394